WICG/turtledove/FLEDGE.md

   </tbody>
 </table>

-`generateBid()` is passed all reporting IDs in each entry in the interst group's `ads` list, though in cases where `generateBid()` is re-run, after the first invocation didn't produced any bids with ads that passed the k-anonymity checks, reporting IDs that don't pass the k-anonymity check will not be present in the interest group.
+`generateBid()` is passed all reporting IDs in each entry in the interest group's `ads` list, though in cases where `generateBid()` is re-run, after the first invocation didn't produced any bids with ads that passed the k-anonymity checks, `selectableBuyerAndSellerReportingIds` that don't pass the k-anonymity check will not be present in the interest group.

-`scoreAd()` is passed the same reporting IDs as `reportResult()`, but without the k-anonymity requirement.
-If the seller requires `selectedBuyerAndSellerReportingId` for accurate reporting, hence being presented to `reportResult()`, then `scoreAd()` should only assign positive scores to bids when `browserSignals.selectedbuyerAndSellerReportingIdRequired` is `true`.
+For bids with a value for `selectedbuyerAndSellerReportingId`, `scoreAd` is passed the same reporting IDs as would be passed to `reportResult()` (`selectedBuyerAndSellerReportingId` and `buyerAndSellerReportingId`).
+To ensure accurate reporting, a bid with a value for `selectedbuyerAndSellerReportingId` may only win the auction if the value of
+`selectedbuyerAndSellerReportingId` is jointly k-anonymous along with `buyerAndSellerReportingId`, `buyerReportingId`, the interest group owner, bidding script URL, and render URL, so that `reportResult()` will always receive the value of `selectedbuyerAndSellerReportingId` for bids that provided a value.

 One use for these reporting IDs is to facilitate deals (private marketplace) in Protected Audience auctions.
 Here's a couple examples of using the reporting IDs to convey deals used in bids.
 In these examples, the ‘s’ prefix might be used to connote seat